 The DBI character in every AOA downlink received that is not a General Response downlink (label _DEL) shall update the value of the AOA DBI reference character in the DSP.
 Note the DBI in the General Response does not update the DBI reference.

 When the CMU has transmitted an AOA block which requires acknowledgment, the CMU shall start VAT7 and initialize VAC1 and wait until the No ACK VAT7 timer expires before retransmitting the AOA block or sending a new AOA block, except for system control message which may be transmitted before VAT7 expires.
-Reception of an uplink, other than a General Response, containing a Negative Acknowledgment <NAK> (1/5) character in the Technical Acknowledgment field does not initiate a retransmission nor increment the counter (VAC1) nor restart the NO ACK timer (VAT7).
+Reception of an uplink, other than a General Response, containing a Negative Acknowledgment <NAK> (1/5) character in the Technical Acknowledgment field does not initiate a retransmission nor increment the transmission counter (VAC1) nor restart the NO ACK timer (VAT7).

-A downlink retransmission caused by Timer VAT7 expiration shall retain the Message Sequence Number (MSN) and retain the DBI of the original downlink block and increment the retransmission counter (VAC1) and restart the NO ACK timer (VAT7).
+A downlink retransmission caused by Timer VAT7 expiration shall retain the Message Sequence Number (MSN) and retain the DBI of the original downlink block and increment the transmission counter (VAC1) and restart the NO ACK timer (VAT7).

-Reception of a General Response uplink, containing a Negative Acknowledgment <NAK> (1/5) character in the Technical Acknowledgment field shall initiate a downlink retransmission and increment the counter (VAC1) and restart the NO ACK timer (VAT7).
+Reception of a General Response uplink, containing a Negative Acknowledgment <NAK> (1/5) character in the Technical Acknowledgment field shall initiate a downlink retransmission and increment the transmission counter (VAC1) and restart the NO ACK timer (VAT7).

 Failure of the BCS check of a downlinked message may elicit no response from the ground rather than an uplink containing a <NAK>.